uvarc/rc-learning/content/courses/python-high-performance/multiprocessing.md

    pool.join()
 ```

 In this example we created a Pool of four workers (`Pool(processes=4)`).
 The `pool.map` call submits a workload to the Pool of workers.
-The first parameter is the name of the function, in this case `f`, and the second argument defines the sequence of arguent(s) that need to be passed to the specified function `f`.
+The first parameter is the name of the function, in this case `f`, and the second argument defines the sequence of argument(s) that need to be passed to the specified function `f`.
 Each element of the sequence is passed to f on one of the cores in use.

 The `map` function is _blocking_; execution will not continue until the result is returned.
 Another version of map, `map_async`, is _nonblocking_.
 Execution continues while the computations are carried out.
 The communication is terminated when `get` is invoked.
 ```python